nasa/fprime/Svc/ComSplitter/README.md

+\page SvcComSplitterComponent Svc::ComSplitter Component
-# ASTERIA/Components/ComSplitter
+# Svc::ComSplitter

-This is the build directory for the ComSplitter component of the ASTERIA flight software.
+This is the build directory for the ComSplitter component.

-## Design

-For the design of this component, see `ASTERIA/Design/Components/ComSplitter`.

 ## Redo Targets